acidbubbles/vam-embody/README.md

 1. Add `Snug.cs` to a Person atom
 2. In the plugin UI, check the `Show Visual Cues` checkbox.
 Circles will appear and you will see crosses in your hands and wrist.
-3. For each Anchor:
+3. Adjust the world scale until your extended arms match the model's arms.
-   1. Adjust the "Virtual" scale and offset until it matches the model on the screen tightly.
+4. For each Anchor:
-   2. Adjust the "Physical" scale and offset until it matches your physical hand in space (this can be harder to do) .
+   1. Adjust the "Virtual" (grey) scale and offset until it matches the model on the screen tightly.
-4. Adjust the world scale until your extended arms match the model's arms.
+   2. Adjust the "Physical" (white) scale and offset until it matches your physical hand in space.
 5. Possess the model, but not the hands.
 6. Check the `Possess Hands` checkbox.

-You can also made adjustments to the hands, so that they better align with yours.
+You can also make adjustments to the hands, so that they better align with yours.
 You can move your hands in front of your eyes and put your headset on and off until the position matches.

 ## License